painless-php/filesystem/readme.md

 Filesystem::findUpwards() // support providing filepath and then dirname() Filesystem::findDownwards() // ^
-FilesysmteObject::getRelativePath() should work with both children and parent paths
+FilesystemObject::getRelativePath() should work with both children and parent paths

+ComposerJson class
+Env editable class

 * Make sure that proper errors are thrown when trying to operate on a non-existent file
 * Make sure that permission errors throw correct exceptions